Configuration

 Bookmarks

-By default, bookmarks are set to the typical desktop locations, similar to the example.
+By default, bookmarks are set to the typical desktop locations, similar to the example above.

 Remote file systems

-Connection configuration is defined under file_systems key, as a list of connection objects.
-Every connection object is a set of key-value pairs, with following keys:
+Connection configuration is defined under file_systems, as a list of connection objects.
+Each connection object defines:

 Refer to the documentation of the installed additional packages for more information about the remote file system configuration.